 A blend of Old and New, Medieval and Modern

 Even with all its historic ambience, Estonia is surprisingly modern.
 Most of the hotels and conference facilities were built or renovated in the last few years, and offer high standards at very reasonable prices.
-Tallinn is home to a buzzing restaurant scene, where seasonal, Nordic style-cuisine and affordable gourmet are the bywords.
+Both Tallinn and Tartu are home to buzzing restaurant scenes, where seasonal, Nordic style-cuisine and affordable gourmet are the bywords.
 And as one of the world’s most tech-savvy countries, Estonia also earns points for the availability of free Wi-Fi just about everywhere – in hotels, restaurants, shopping malls, inter-city buses and even at the beach.

 One of the main conveniences of organising anything in Estonia is that it’s small and hassle-free.
 Compact city centres mean your individual delegates or groups will be making quick, 5-minute walks to get from place to place, rather than dealing with buses or taxis.
 A transfer from Tallinn’s airport to the heart of the town takes as little as 10 minutes.
 Travelling from the city to a nature site can take 15 minutes.
 A trek from one end of the country to another rarely takes more than 3 hours.
 Estonia’s smallness factor also means that your small or medium-sized event is more likely to make a splash.
 The country’s largest meeting hall has 1,800 seats, so you can be sure that if your conference has 1,000 delegates, it will stand out and be noticed on the streets.